glastones/Attenuator/README.md

 # Attenuator
 A simple RF Calculator for Attenuation.
-Nothing special.
 Made in Lazarus (free pascal).
 Source code is given in the zip file and is free to use.